Mastercraft-ad/BlockDAGBET/README.md

 ## Overview

+This is a decentralized prediction market application built with React, Express.js, and Web3 technology.
+The application allows users to create prediction markets, place bets on outcomes, and claim winnings in a blockchain-based environment.
+The system operates as a full-stack web application with smart contract integration for handling market creation, betting mechanics, and outcome resolution.

 Example Meme Markets:
 - 🏆 *“Will our team place top 3?”*
 - 🕒 *“Will the hackathon finish on time?”*

 By putting predictions **on-chain**, DAGBet keeps **judges, participants, and the audience engaged** in real time.

+## User Preferences

+Preferred communication style: Simple, everyday language.

+## System Architecture

+### Frontend Architecture
+The client is built using React with TypeScript and follows a modern component-based architecture:
+- *UI Framework*: React 18 with TypeScript, using Vite as the build tool
+- *Styling*: Tailwind CSS with shadcn/ui component library for consistent design
+- *State Management*: TanStack Query (React Query) for server state management and caching
+- *Routing*: Wouter for lightweight client-side routing
+- *Web3 Integration*: Ethers.js for blockchain interactions and wallet connectivity

+## Backend Architecture
+The server implements a RESTful API using Express.js:
+- *Runtime*: Node.js with TypeScript and ESM modules
+- *API Framework*: Express.js with middleware for logging and error handling
+- *Storage Interface*: Abstracted storage layer with both in-memory and database implementations
+- *Development*: Hot reload support with Vite integration in development mode

+## Smart Contract Integration
+Blockchain functionality is handled through Web3 infrastructure:
+- *Contract Interaction*: Ethers.js provider and contract abstraction
+- *Wallet Support*: MetaMask integration with automatic network detection
+- *Network Support*: Multi-network compatibility (Ethereum mainnet, Sepolia testnet)
+- *Transaction Management*: Comprehensive transaction state tracking with user feedback

+## Blockchain Infrastructure
+- *Ethers.js*: Web3 library for Ethereum blockchain interactions
+- *MetaMask*: Browser wallet integration for user authentication and transaction signing
+- *Smart Contracts*: Custom prediction market contracts deployed on Ethereum networks

 ## Problem Statement
 - Hackathons lack **fun engagement tools** for participants & spectators.